BuildWithLal/BuildWithLal/README.md

 Technical and management expertise in financial, trading systems, recruitment platforms and payment systems using Python, Javascript, AWS, Docker, Kubernetes, Generative AI, GCP and CI/CDs.

 I'm an explorer of new tech, quick learner, and a problem-solver at heart.
-When I'm not in code, you'll find me watching tech-related YouTube videos, reading blogs on Medium, going through some short Udemy course, fueling my curiosity.
+When I'm not in code, you'll find me making tech-related YouTube videos, writing blogs on Medium, going through some short Udemy course, fueling my curiosity.

 <br/>